 On Saturday, Aug.
 9, nearly 100 people gathered under a cloudy sky to recognize, honor and memorialize those buried in the family cemetery, where tombstones decades ago dotted the landscape.
 Today, there are none.

-Page 2 of 3 - However, in 1933, one large grave marker was found in the cemetery when the Daughters of the American Revolution visited the site to take a reading of the remaining stones.
+However, in 1933, one large grave marker was found in the cemetery when the Daughters of the American Revolution visited the site to take a reading of the remaining stones.

 “That was the only stone there in 1933,” Jim says, noting the monument was removed for safekeeping.
 Now the property of the Jackson County Historical Society, the icon is now safely secured at Missouri Town 1855.